CocoaPods/guides.cocoapods.org/source/using/using-unreleased-features.html.md

 There may be times when you may want to test an upcoming feature in CocoaPods.
 At times code for such features may be already available in a 'feature branch'.
 Here is what you need to do to start using unreleased features in your project:

 #### Create a Gemfile

-Inside your project folder, where you normally create a Podfile, create a new file and call it 'Gemfile'.
-Your Gemfile should look like this:
+Inside your project folder, where you normally create a `Podfile`, create a new file and call it `Gemfile`.
+Your `Gemfile` should look like this:
 ```ruby
 source 'https://rubygems.org'